MicrosoftDocs/sdk-api/sdk-api-src/content/nsemail/ne-nsemail-napi_provider_level_tag.md

-This enumeration is supported on Windows Vista and later.
+This enumeration is supported on Windows Vistaand later.

 The <b>NAPI_PROVIDER_LEVEL</b> enumeration is used by the <a href="https://msdn.microsoft.com/543aa20c-eec2-4177-87ed-ba9c91251010">NAPI_DOMAIN_DESCRIPTION_BLOB</a> structure to specify the authority level of  a NS_EMAIL namespace provider for a domain.
 Each namespace provider registered in the NS_EMAIL namespace can support multiple domains.
 The list of supported domains is specified in the provider registration blob as a list of <b>NAPI_DOMAIN_DESCRIPTION_BLOB</b> structures.
 Each supported domain specification contains a <b>NAPI_PROVIDER_LEVEL</b> value in the <b>AuthLevel</b> member of the <b>NAPI_DOMAIN_DESCRIPTION_BLOB</b> that describes the type of support provided by the provider for that domain.